lxcid/ListDiff/README.md

 ## Motivation

-The motivation for this project came from the following challenge [challenge](https://github.com/Instagram/IGListKit/issues/76) which I learnt about from (Ryan Nystrom)[https://twitter.com/_ryannystrom]'s talk in [iOSConf.SG](http://iosconf.sg).
+The motivation for this project came from the following challenge [challenge](https://github.com/Instagram/IGListKit/issues/76) which I learnt about from [Ryan Nystrom](https://twitter.com/_ryannystrom)'s talk in [iOSConf.SG](http://iosconf.sg).

 ## Getting Started